 - Once the service is over, the bride and groom can then dig up the bottle and share it with their guests.

 Cake pulls date back to the Victorian era.
 The tradition provides a fun way for the bridesmaids, and other single women at the wedding, to tell their futures.
-Ribbons are tied on to charms that are then baked into the bottom layer of the wedding cake.
+Ribbons are tied to charms that are then baked into the bottom layer of the wedding cake.
 Each member of the bridal party grabs a ribbon and pulls.

 The charms each have their special meaning and are supposed to tell the bridesmaid, or single wedding guest, what her future holds: